 - “Could a T. Rex lift a woolly mammoth?“

 - “Why do pale people get more moles?”

 - “When Santa goes on vacation, do the elves get to go too?“

-Nothing on this blog should be viewed as anything other than a mom looking for fun ways to spend time with her preschooler.
+Nothing on this blog should be viewed as anything other than a mom looking for fun ways to spend time with her daughter.
 Some questions we’ll explore lend themselves to hands-on experimentation and some don’t.
 That’s why I carry an iPhone at all times in the field.
 The system’s limitations generally mean that I can only access one or two sites before losing my daughter’s interest, but that’s usually good enough to get me to the next question.
-While no parent wants to pump her child full of misinformation, I’m also working with a Five-Year-Old here, and so am not concerned about doing the sort of thorough research you’d want to see in actual science.
+While no parent wants to pump her child full of misinformation, I’m also working with a Seven-Year-Old here, and so am not concerned about doing the sort of thorough research you’d want to see in actual science.

 So while I hope you enjoy my site, I wouldn’t base your next science report on it.